django/deps/draft/email-providers.md

 3. `get_connection("path.to.EmailBackend")` called with a backend import path (and perhaps additional kwargs), to create an instance of a specific EmailBackend.
-This may be used as a pre-`EMAIL_PROVIDERS` approach to using multiple providers and configuration (see, e.g., [*Mixing email backends*][anymail-multiple-backends] in the third-party django-anymail docs).
+This may be used as a pre-`EMAIL_PROVIDERS` approach to having multiple providers and configurations (see, e.g., [*Mixing email backends*][anymail-multiple-backends] in the third-party django-anymail docs).
 It's also used by "wrapper" email backends like django-celery-email and django-mailer.